j-mlo/the-selah-duo/README.md

 ### Images

 - 3 images on 'Pricing' page have been sourced and licenced by [Pexels](Pexels.com).
+  Credits for the images go to Wendel Moretti, Ami Suhzu and
 - All other images belong to Joanna Davis.

 ### Audio